gordonb3/bubbagen/README.md

 ### Upgrading from a previous version of Bubbagen

-**Warning** This will still clear your complete system and you will loose any additional packages you installed.
+**Warning** This will still clear your complete system and you will lose any additional packages you installed.

 * make a backup of your /etc and /var/lib directories
 * run the installer - make a note that it says it will keep /home before proceeding